Iran nuclear: Cautious optimism at Geneva talks

 "Israel totally opposes these proposals," he said.

 "I believe that adopting them would be a mistake of historic proportions.
-They must be rejected outright."'First step'
+They must be rejected outright."

 In comments broadcast on Iranian TV on Thursday, Iranian Foreign Minister Mohammad Javad Zarif said the nuclear issue was "not insoluble", adding it was his government's policy to "refrain from seeking nuclear weapons".